cpplibv/libv/LIBV-TODO.md

 	libv.ui: absorb - make sure absorb/shield/plates is easy to have/access for even non interactive components libv.ui: relative - mouse event should contain a watcher relative coordinates too libv.ui: unchanged - updating watcher (any property) without change should not yield any event | do I care about it?

+event
+	libv.ui: if 'everything' 'above' is done re-read the requirements of mouse events and verify if all of them are met

 properties / style
 	libv.ui.property: property system interaction with static_component system